TAG-repo/grantform-similarity/data/README.md

 ## Data Dictionary

 ### task_1.csv

 Manual data santization removed over 200 mentions related to specific foundation names, email addresses, phone numbers, sensitive geographical refrences, and overly descriptive GMS names.
 This file is as is and has no associated script.
+In `./processed/`

 | left_context | right_context | value | identifier |
 | --- | --- | --- | --- |